WisconsinRobotics/AI-ROCKS/README.md

 - `-t`				- Test mode for LRF data.
 This flag will not try a handshake with ROCKS-LRF and no obstacle avoidance code will run.

+- `-h <duration>`		- 'Hail Mary' timer.
+This signifies the amount of time AI-ROCKS will run before going into 'Hail Mary' mode, which will immediately take Ascent as close as possible to the gate using just GPS.

+	Note: this is in milliseconds, so a 30 second timer would be `-h 30000`.

 ## Necessary installations: